 Certain types of bursitis are more common in some professions and some sports.
 Runners are at risk for bursitis in the Achilles tendon.
 This is often accompanied by tendinitis.
 Bursitis in the knee (father’s knee) is common in pavers and carpet men.
 Carpenters and masons are more likely to have bursitis in the elbow.

-When the bursa becomes inflamed, it produces extra fluid.
-This makes the bursa expand.
+When the bursa gets inflamed, it produces extra fluid, making the bursa expand.
 As a result, the joint hurts and gets stiff.
 The joint can be moved less well.
 The skin may be red and hot at the site of the inflamed bursa.
 A swelling may arise at that spot.
 Bursitis is common in the shoulder, elbow and knee.

 The doctor can often conclude that a person has bursitis from the person’s history and physical examination.
 He or she will sometimes take some fluid from the swelling for further investigation.
 This happens, for example, when the doctor wants to know if a bacterial infection is the cause.
 Blood tests and additional examination, such as X-rays, exclude other causes.